dekuNukem/traffic-cone-film-scanning/README.md

 * Commodity off-the-self parts are used to reduce cost.
 * However it can result in variability from person to person.
-* I would love to hear about your experience with TCFS!
+* I would love to hear about your experience!
-* Get in touch [via Discord](https://discord.gg/wB9mKjD2Cn) or email: dekuNukem&gmail.com!
+* Get in touch [via Discord](https://discord.gg/wB9mKjD2Cn) or email: `dekuNukem&gmail.com`!

 ## Sounds Great, I'm In!